-- 2 pounds flank steak, trim excess fat and slice into one-inch pieces (against the grain), you can also buy packages of beef cut in “stir fry” strips
+- 2 lbs flank steak, trim excess fat and slice into one-inch pieces (against the grain), you can also buy packages of beef cut in “stir fry” strips

 - 1/3 cup low sodium soy sauce

-- 1 tablespoon rice wine vinegar or rice vinegar
+- 1 tbsp rice wine vinegar or rice vinegar

 - 2 cloves garlic, minced